wmde/wikibase-release-pipeline/development/images/wbs-tools/docs/README.md

 - For non-localhost web installs, the installer tries to obtain a Let's Encrypt certificate on port `80`.
 If that fails, it falls back to a self-signed certificate and the browser will warn.
 - If `docker-compose.local.yml` exists in the Wikibase Suite directory, it is merged automatically.
 - After launch, the saved `.env` configuration is displayed.
 Store credentials securely.

+Host-side scripts retain only the bootstrap boundary: Docker checks, tools-image selection, temporary web-container orchestration, and mounting the Docker socket into CLI or worker roles. [`scripts/run-wbs-tools.sh`](../../../../scripts/run-wbs-tools.sh) centralizes the generic tools-container invocation.
+Test-only environment variables are explicitly requested by the development harness instead of being part of the product launcher.

 ## Local installer state